 The NCAA Eligibility Center process will take months or years to complete, depending on when you register.
-While initial NCAA registration will take 15-30 minutes, expect to spend around 30 hours throughout high school dedicated to the NCAA Eligibility Center process.
+Initial NCAA registration will take 15-30 minutes, or up to 45 minutes for a Certification Account.
+Expect to spend around 30 hours throughout high school dedicated to the NCAA Eligibility Center process.
 Here is a rough breakdown of each part:

 Here is a printable checklist and timeline for the eligibility center process, including how to register with the NCAA.

-NCAA registration for certification accounts cost $80 for U.S. and Canadian athletes and $135 for international athletes.
-If you qualify for the federal free lunch program, you can have the NCAA fee’s waived by completing the NCAA fee waiver.
+NCAA registration for certification accounts cost $90 for U.S. and U.S. territories.
+This includes American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and U.S. Virgin Islands.
+It is the same cost for Canadian athletes.
+It costs $150 for international athletes.
+If you qualify for the federal free lunch program, you can have the NCAA fees waived by completing the NCAA fee waiver.

-Insider Tip: Unless you are being actively required by NCAA DI or DII schools (meaning you have had communication email, calls, texts or unofficial visits), it is best to create a NCAA Profile page.
+Insider Tip: Unless you are being actively required by NCAA D1 or D2 schools (meaning you have had communication with D1 or D2 college coaches via email, calls, texts or unofficial visits), it is best to create a NCAA Profile page.
 You can easily upgrade to a Certification Account when the time is right.